Ethan76167/TRIA.OS-Difficulty-List/Guidelines.md

 of extra help, you can reach out in our server here: https://discord.gg/gzY665w2K2

+Instructions on contributing are also available in the server.

 FORMAT FOR ADDING AN ENTRY:
 (LIST NO.) **Map Name** by Creators [ID] [YouTube Video Link]